 - The mapping window will then appear.
 You can map the input by dragging and connecting elements on either side:

 In the above screenshot, the value from the Input component is mapped to the fileInput service body request.
 To create such a connection, select Input, and drag and drop it over the fileInput on the right.
-Once it’s over fileInput, release the mouse button; this way the connection is created.
+After it’s over fileInput, release the mouse button; this way the connection is created.

 For your convenience, you can use the no-code transformation editor to add transformation, choose a type, and then edit it: